ianchapin/epistemic-trust-calibration/CORE_CONSTRAINTS.md

    Trust cannot be eliminated, only hidden or displaced.

 6. If trust is unavoidable, it must be explicit, scoped, bounded, and revisable.

+7. Confidence is revisable.
+   Any confidence allocation should include conditions that would trigger an update upward or downward.

 ## Core Distinctions